Essential leadership Skills: Decision-making ·

 Decision-making is one of the defining skills and responsibilities of all the successful leaders.
-It is an essential ability through your whole career, as the decisions you make (or don’t make) in your work and in your personal life will in the end define who you are, and what you will achieve.
-You will also need the decision-making abilities to be able to prioritize your work and to choose new additional responsibilities to extend your expertise and impact while building your career.
+It is an essential skill through your whole career, as the decisions you make (or don’t make) in your work and in your personal life will in the end define who you are, and what you will achieve.
+You will also need the decision-making skill to be able to prioritize your work and to choose new additional responsibilities to extend your expertise and impact while building your career.
+When we speak about essential leadership skills, decision-making has to be mentioned, and you will learn all the basics you need in this article.

 The decision-making is always a balancing act between facts, timing and feelings.
 It is a skill that can be trained, and it improves with experience.
 Fully objective, fact-based decisions are often considered essential in business situations, but the fact is that decisions made by humans are never completely objective.
 Even the toughest business decisions are coloured by our personal worldviews, and we weigh the value of risks and rewards with our human feelings, such as fear and hope.
 Our decisions reflect our underlying values and principles, and thus very much show, who we really are.
 Good decision makers understand all this, and they have tactics and tools in place to make sure they have the best chance of making good decisions.